curi/websites/essays/2019-12-10-kirzner-review.md

 > Reisman’s summary rejection of the centrality of individual decisions in defining the nature of economic science

-Reisman doesn’t do that, but let’s continue to the main point.
+Reisman doesn’t do that (see my *Aggregates* section below), but let’s continue to the main point.

 > seems responsible for a deeply disturbing omission that cries out from this massive book.
 For most economists, certainly for the Austrians, a central (if not *the* central) analytical challenge with which economic theory grapples is the following: How is it that a multitude of independently-made decisions, informed (or confused!) by a multitude of independently-generated sets of expectations (in regard to a future fraught with Knightian uncertainty), tend, in the free market setting, to become substantially *mutually coordinated* without central direction?
 What is it that somehow shapes individual expectations concerning the attitudes (and expectations!) and prospective decisions of other individuals in a way which inspires individual human actions which (a) successfully anticipate and exploit the decisions being made by others, and (b) tend to reveal and to eliminate as-yet unexploited opportunities for mutually gainful exchange?
 One searches throughout this lengthy volume in vain for direct recognition of the centrality (or even the very existence) of this puzzle.